WhenPerformanceMatters/Records/README.md

 =======
 [![Latest Version](https://img.shields.io/maven-central/v/net.whenperformancematters/records.svg?maxAge=2592000&label=Latest%20Release)](http://search.maven.org/#search%7Cga%7C1%7Ca%3A%22records%22)

 An open-source Java library to improve the memory object layout of the JVM.
-Relying heavily on sun.misc.Unsafe to store data off heap, it is designed for high performance applications.
+Relying heavily on sun.misc.Unsafe to store data off heap.
+It is designed for high performance applications.
 The new layout has features similar to C-structs, like unions and allocating consecutive memory for multiple Java objects.

 At the same time Records provides a convenient API and keeps the Java OOP feeling.
 Depending on the application a speed up and memory reduction of factor two can be archived.
-In case of projects with a lot of parallel process the scalability gets improved.
+In case of projects with a lot of parallel processes the scalability will see a big improvement.

 Quick start
 =======